Wusun: Establishing relations with the Han

-Wusun and their neighbours around 200 AD.

 After settling in the Ili Valley the Wusun became so strong that the Han were compelled to win their friendship in alliance.
-Chinese sources name the Scythian Sai (Saka), and the Yuezhi who are often identified as Tocharians, among the people of the Wusun state in the Zhetysu and Dzungaria area.
+Chinese sources name the Scythian Sai (Saka), and the Yuezhi who were often have identified with Tocharians in the past, among the people of the Wusun state in the Zhetysu and Dzungaria area.
 The Wusun realm probably included both Yuezhi and Saka.
 It is clear that the majority of the population consisted of linguistically Iranian Saka tribes.

 In 125 BC, under the Han emperor Wu of Han (156–87 BC), the Chinese traveller and diplomat Zhang Qian was sent to establish an alliance with the Wusun against the Xiongnu.
 Qian estimated the Wusun to number 630,000, with 120,000 families and 188,000 men capable of bearing arms.
 The Book of Han described them as occupying land that previously belonged to the Saka (Sai).
 To their north-west the Wusun bordered Kangju, in modern Kazakhstan.
 To the west was Dayuan (Ferghana), and to the south were various city states.
 The Royal Court of the Wusun, the walled city of Chigu, was located in a side valley leading to Issyk Kul.
 Lying on one of the branches of the Silk Road Chigu was an important trading centre, but its exact location has not been established.

 According to Sima Qian in the Shiji:

 Wusun as a nation, has its great Kunmi [monarch] presiding at Chigu City which is 8900 li [3700km] away from Chang'an (...)
 It land is bare and flat, rainy and chilly.
 Its hills are covered with pines.
 Its people do not plow of plant but follow their flocks to where water and grass are found.
 Its customs are similar to those of the Xiongnu.
 The nation has plenty of horses... and its people violent, greedy and not trustworthy.
 There are abundant bandits and thieves.
 Its territories originally belonged to the Sakas, the latter king went south to Bolor (Baltistan) whereby the Yuezhi took over and settled on the land. (...)
 Later, when the Yuezhi moved west to subjugate Bactria, the Wusun Kunmo replaced them and lived there.
 For that reason, the Wusun population is admixed with Sakas and Yuezhi peoples.